fleetdm/fleet/docs/Using Fleet/MDM-migration-guide.md

 To learn about each option, in the Fleet UI, select the avatar on the right side of the top navigation, select **Settings > Integrations > Mobile device management (MDM)**, and scroll down to the **End user migration workflow** section.

-3. During the end user migration workflow, an end user's device will have their selected system theme (light or dark) applied.
-If your logo does not look good on either light or dark backgrounds, you can optionally set a logo for each theme:
+3. During the end user migration workflow, the window will show the Fleet logo on top of the dark and light background (appearance configured by end user).

+If want to add a your organization's logo, you can optionally set a logo for each background:

 ```yaml
 apiVersion: v1